Spanish Immigrant Wins Permanent Residence Despite Overstaying Visa Waiver Program Visit

 Fausto, born in Havana, Cuba, entered the United States through the Visa Waiver Program.

 For several years, he wanted to leave his birthplace.
 He disagreed with many government policies.
 While attending college, Fausto joined the opposition.
 This decision would change his life forever.

 Fearing arrest, he left Cuba shortly after his graduation.
 He fled to Spain, where his maternal grandparents lived, to continue with graduate level studies.

 Fausto and his parents feared for his safety.
 The government often subjected prisoners to cruel measures.

 They decided it was in his best interest to remain in Spain.
 Over time, he became a naturalized citizen of Spain.

 Cuban Immigrant Enters U.S. Under Visa Waiver Program For Spanish Citizens

 About 20 years after leaving Cuba, Fausto decided to take a vacation in the United States.
-He was granted a three-month visit under the Visa Waiver Program (VWP) for Spanish citizens.
+He was granted a three-month visit under the Visa Waiver Program (VWP) for Spanish immigrants.

 During his time here, he met some Cuban refugees.
-Once they heard his story, they encouraged him to apply for asylum if he wanted to stay and live in the United States.
+Once they heard his story, they encouraged him to apply for asylum if he wanted to win permanent residency to stay and live in the United States.

 He lost.
 He was sent to Immigration Court to face deportation charges.

 Since he had used most of his savings, he went to a San Diego non-profit organization for help.
 They accepted his case.

 At court, the government attorney asserted that since he entered under the Visa Waiver Program and overstayed, Fausto was only entitled to a notice of referral, not a notice to appear.
 This meant his only course of defense was to pursue his asylum claim.

 Almost immediately, Carlos spotted a missing issue.
 The Cuban Adjustment Act, a little known law passed in 1996, had not been discussed at the earlier hearing.

-In his first court appearance, Carlos requested time to address the applicability of the Cuban Adjustment Act (CAA).
+In his first court appearance, Carlos requested time to address the applicability of the Cuban Adjustment Act (CAA) to Spanish immigrants like Fausto.